 Wrinkling of Vinyl

 Our vinyl manufacturer has invested a great deal of time and money into discovering the causes of and the prevention of wrinkling.
 Wrinkles that develop in swimming pool liners after installation are caused by the vinyl absorbing water and thereby changing dimensions.
 Testing has shown that high levels of chlorine or bromine will initiate excessive water absorption into the vinyl liner and lead to wrinkles.
 Low pH and cyanuric acid stabilizer are also factors in wrinkle formation because the activity level of the chlorine is affected by pH and stabilizer level.

 Pool owners who use an automatic cover should pay close attention to the chlorine levels when the pool is closed.
 The automatic cover creates a closed environment where gases cannot dissipate.
-The buildup of chlorine gas under the cover can hurt the liner and the cover, causing bleaching and wrinkling.
+The airborne chemical buildup under the cover can hurt the liner and the cover, causing bleaching and wrinkling.
 Temperature differentials can increase this effect.
 Before covering your pool, be sure all chemicals are balanced and have had a chance to dissipate and return to normal operating levels.

 Discoloration, Deterioration and "Dry Rot" Above the Water Line